tcnksm/ghr/README.md

     -r REPO \         # Set repository name
-    -c COMMIT \       # Set target commitish, branch or commit SHA -p NUM \          # Set amount of parallelism (Default is number of CPU) -replace \        # Replace asset if target is already exists -delete \         # Delete release and its git tag in advance if it exists -draft \          # Release as draft (Unpublish) -prerelease \     # Crate prerelease
+    -c COMMIT \       # Set target commitish, branch or commit SHA -p NUM \          # Set amount of parallelism (Default is number of CPU) -delete \         # Delete release and its git tag in advance if it exists -draft \          # Release as draft (Unpublish) -prerelease \     # Crate prerelease